birdbathDWD/PyBathHail/README.md

 ### License
 Distributed under the MIT License.
 See `LICENSE` for more information.
 ## Getting started
 Experimental code.
 To preserve flexibility, download the full *PyBathHail* repository (latest release), unzip, and run the hail retrieval from this directory.
-Also needs pre-installed `pybathspectra` package or downloaded `pybathspectra` directory and copied into working directory.
+Also needs pre-installed `pybathspectra` package or downloaded `pybathspectra` directory copied into working directory.

 Exact version numbers of the Python packages used for developing `pybathhail` modules are listed in `setup.py`.
 Other versions, especially much newer versions, can cause compatibility issues, particularly due to the many changes in `NumPy` and `pandas` between different version numbers.
 Therefore, it may be best to create a virtual environment with the exact versions of Python packages listed in 'setup.py' and then run the *PyBathHail* postprocessing analysis inside this Python environment.
 ### Installation